 - Whoever dirties the floor, mops it up – whether it is me, or them.
 Ditto with picking up plates after meals.

-The most important lesson I have learnt from my kids is that, practising what you preach is the only way to be a reasonable good parent.
+The most important lesson I have learnt from my kids is that, practicing what you preach is the only way to be a reasonable good parent.